Globalization vs. Localization: What’s the Difference?

 What is localization?

-So, let’s define localization as the process of adapting your products and services to the specific conditions of a specific market with a shared culture and values.
-And while that includes language, localization does not stop with translation.
+Localization is the process of adapting your products and services to the specific conditions of a specific market with a shared culture and values.
+So, what is localization?
+While that includes language, localization does not stop with translation.
 It’s much bigger than that.

-(Actually, even “translation” doesn’t stop with translation.
-The best approach takes note of culture, idioms, figures of speech: think of the differences between the Spanish spoken in coastal Spain, Los Angeles, and rural Mexico.)
+The best approach takes note of culture, idioms, figures of speech: think of the differences between the Spanish spoken in coastal Spain, Los Angeles, and rural Mexico.

 Factors of localization

 Other factors are easier.
 The way dates, times, and currencies are written; the weights and measures familiar to an audience; the style guides in use by mass media all have an impact.
-(The UK and the USA are “divided by a common language”; conventions for headlines and date formats differ on each side of the Atlantic).
-Small things perhaps – but they add up to big differences.
+Small things, perhaps – but they add up to big differences.

 Localization is a 360° view of culture